National Museum of American Illustration: Collection

 The NMAI’s American Imagist Collection focuses on artwork from the 'Golden Age of American Illustration', a period whose heyday dates from 1865 to 1945, with the end of the original Saturday Evening Post marking its ultimate demise.

 The NMAI features original art created by illustrators such as Norman Rockwell, Maxfield Parrish, N.C.
 Wyeth, Howard Pyle, J. C. Leyendecker, and Jessie Willcox Smith.
 The illustrators created images integral to American culture, ranging from the New Year’s Baby to Uncle Sam.
 For these reasons, the NMAI’s collection has been named the American Imagist Collection.

-Notable works by Norman Rockwell in the collection include Russian Schoolroom and The Runaway.
+Notable works by Norman Rockwell in the collection include Russian Schoolroom.
 The museum’s collection also includes many pieces of art memorabilia and artifacts such as Norman Rockwell's first paint box, Maxfield Parrish’s stippling paint brushes and a plethora of photographic materials.